jhallen/joes-sandbox/pcb/dash/readme.md

 ### How do you annotate?

-OrCAD has an automatic annotation process to replace the default reference designators (such as U?) with unique numbers (U1, U2, etc.).
+OrCAD has an automatic annotation process to replace the default reference designators (such as U?  in OrCAD or UNNN in FutureNet) with unique numbers (U1, U2, etc.).
 I have found no such thing in FutureNet.
-It seems you have to set the by hand.
+It seems you have to set them by hand.

 ### How do you generate the netlist?

+The sequence of commands is as follows:

+First you preprocess the .DWG files into a single .DCM file with:

+    DCM -itop -lfirst+second

+Next you convert the .DCM file into a .NET file with:

+    NETC top

+You may convert the .NET file into a PADS ASCII file with:

+    NET2PADS     (it prompts for the name of the .NET file)

 ### How do you create new parts?

 ### How do you select sheet size?

+There is a command:

+    size a     Select A size sheet

+The default size is b.

+An annoying limitation is that you can not reduce the size of a non-empty drawing.

 ### How do busses work?